GeneralTesler/tracerT/README.md

 ## Description

 This utility has two submodules.
 The first submodule (GHDB) will scrape the [Google Hacking Database](https://www.exploit-db.com/google-hacking-database/) for dorks in a given category then save them to a local file.
 The second submodule will take an input file of Google dorks and query them against the Google Custom Search Engine API for a given target domain.
-If a dorks reeturns any results, the dork will be saved to a local file.
+If a dorks returns any results, the dork will be saved to a local file.
+The third module will take a comma separated list of TLDS (e.g. 'com,net,io') and produce a TSV configuration file that can be imported into a CSE.

 ## Prerequisities